-The Doctor: There was a Racnoss web at the centre of the Earth, but my people unravelled their power source.
-Because Huon particles ceased to exist and the Racnoss were stuck, so they just stayed in hibernation for billions of years, frozen, dead, kaput!
+- Shut Up and Save Me!: The Doctor's listening at a door and talking at Donna and completely fails to notice the fact that she's been kidnapped for about half a minute, and only notices because she's not insulting him for once.The Doctor: There was a Racnoss web at the centre of the Earth, but my people unravelled their power source.
+Because huon particles ceased to exist and the Racnoss were stuck, so they just stayed in hibernation for billions of years, frozen, dead, kaput!
 So you're the new key, brand new particles, living particles, and they need you to open it... and you have never been so quiet!

 - Tranquil Fury: The Doctor, and it really freaks Donna out.
-"Turn Left" reveals that he would've died along with the Racnoss if she hadn't snapped him out of it.
+"Turn Left" reveals that he would've died permanently along with the Racnoss if she hadn't snapped him out of it.

 - Tsundere: Donna is mostly tsun, but gets a couple of softer moments — after the Robot Santas attack the reception, she tries to get the Doctor to help the injured while he's focused on the "bigger picture".

-- Unreliable Voiceover: Donna's description of how she and Lance got engaged.
+- Unreliable Narrator: Donna's description of how she and Lance got engaged.
 She was the one who proposed after six months of acquaintance and nagged until it was accepted, not the other way around as she tells it.

 - Weirdness Censor: Donna's relatives watch as she spontaneously disappears in a flash of light (while screaming piteously all the while).
 They conclude that it must be some sort of magic trick she cooked up for attention.